orderbird/data-working-student-challenge/README.md

 ### Task 1

-Load the data and get an overview about the datasets by summarizing them, e.g. what is the size of the datasets, which tags do you have, ... .
+Load the data and get an overview about the datasets by answering the following questions
+1. How many different items, i.e. combinations of (item_name, category), do you see?
+2. How many different categories do you see?
+3. How many different tags do you see?
+(Hint: You are working with a set of tags.
+Hence, "explode" is your friend :-) )

+Show that for each item there exists a (maybe empty) set of tags.

 ### Task 2